MadLittleMods/irccloud-layout-demo/README.md

 # Accessibility

- - Proper Aria attributes for screen readers
+ - Proper ARIA attributes for screen readers
  	 - Tested with [ChromeVox](http://www.chromevox.com/)
- 	 - [Aria live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) for chat area log.
+ 	 - [ARIA live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) for chat area log.
 This will hint a screen reader to announce any new messages politely that get added to the DOM.
  - Skip links for keyboard users to skip focus over potentially long lists of members or channels.
  	 - When tabbing through the site, when you reach the member or network/channel list a small link tab will slide in from the left.
 Just press enter and it will move your focus over the long list of links.